kuanysh-nabiyev/EPPlus.TableGrid/README.md

 # EPPlus.TableGrid, EPPlus.TableGrid.Core
 Easily create Excel documents from any .NET object collection.

-Easily configure worksheet columns and aggregate summary for each column
+Easily configure worksheet columns and aggregate summary for each column.
 Feedback are welcome

 Install Package for .NET Framework